-Remote teams and agile frameworks
+Remote teams and Lean-Agile frameworks

-Over the years I have heard many people say that you can’t “do” Scrum with remote teams or some other such non-sense.
+Over the years I have heard many people say that you can’t “do” Scrum with remote teams or some other such nonsense.
 I find this fascinating because I have done Scrum with remote teams for years — successfully.

 In my estimation, the cause of this misunderstanding of Scrum is generally lack of knowledge of the framework or because folks are looking for an excuse to not change processes.
 I will attempt to describe methods by which an organization can successfully use agile Scrum and Kanban with remote teams.
-Please keep in mind that agile Scrum is a framework, not a process or method.
-Kanban in its pure form can be considered a method.

 Survey says…Scrum sucks because…